99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - "Id": id for the policy (optional)
 - "Statement": required
   - "Sid": identifier (optional)
-  - "Effect": allow/deny access to certain APIs
+  - "Effect": allow/deny access to certain APIs, ex: "ec2:StartInstances"
   - "Principal": account/user/role it's applied to
   - "Action": API calls that will be allowed / denied based on the effect
   - "Resource": list of res. to which the action is applied